 Fifth lecture series

-The fifth Carlos F. Díaz-Alejandro Lecture was delivered by Professor Jagdish Bhagwati, Arthur Lehman Professor of Economics at Columbia University, at the Annual Meetings of the American Economic Association in Chicago, Illinois, on January 1999.
+The fifth Carlos F. Díaz-Alejandro Lecture was delivered by Professor Jagdish Bhagwati, Arthur Lehman Professor of Economics at Columbia University, at the Annual Meetings of the American Economic Association in New York, NY, on January 1999.
 His lecture was on “Free Trade and Social Programs: Complements or Substitutes”.
 Professor Bhagwati is also André Meter Senior Fellow at the Council of Foreign Relations and Special Advisor to the United Nations on Globalization.

 Sixth lecture series